Skip to main content

 Audio Formats

-PCM, G.711 telephony codecs, chunk fields, watermark
+PCM, G.711 telephony codecs, chunk fields, AI-generated audio marking

 Voices